Updated: Aug 13

 What is the 12 month sleep regression?

 Your baby is growing up.
 They are now a toddler.
 They are a lot more mobile and eager to explore.
 They are becoming more aware of their surroundings and are taking in the world around them.
 They may be taking their first steps, or learning new ways to communicate with you.
-They are so busy playing and learning that they simply don’t want to miss out on anything and go have a nap, and they’re certainly not shy about letting you know how they feel.
+They are so busy playing and learning that they simply don’t want to miss out on anything to go have a nap, and they’re certainly not shy about letting you know how they feel.
 By refusing their naps they won’t be getting the sleep they need, therefore, they may be slowly building sleep debt.
 This over tiredness can then disrupt their night sleep and they start waking more frequently.

 There are TWO main things to remember to survive this regression...